ryan-taylor/pars0n/README.md

 - `JSON go here`: Place your input JSON files in this folder.
 - `JSON fresh here`: Processed JSON files will be output to this folder.

+## Differences from Replit Version

+When running Parson outside of Replit, there are a few differences to note:

+1. You need to manually create the `JSON go here` and `JSON fresh here` folders in the project root directory.
+2. The application uses the `config.toml` file for configuration.
+Make sure this file is properly set up for your environment.
+3. You may need to adjust file paths in the code if your directory structure differs from the default setup.

 ## Development

 To contribute to Parson or modify it for your needs: